SchuhBaum/SBCameraScroll/ReadMe.md

 This mod generates room textures for each room with multiple cameras.
 These textures are cached in the folders `levels` and `world` inside the folder:
 'Steam\SteamApps\common\Rain World\RainWorld_Data\StreamingAssets\mods\SBCameraScroll\'

-If you want to clear the cache and let the textures be generated again then you can go the Remix options menu and press the button `Clear Cache`.
+If you want to clear the cache and let the textures be generated again then you can go to the mod's options menu (in the Remix menu click on the name for this mod) and press the button `Clear Cache`.
 In addition, there is the option `Region Mods` (enabled by default) that should update cached textures when mods modify existing rooms.

-This mod includes a second camera that behaves almost identical to the vanilla camera -- with one major difference.
+This mod includes additional cameras:
+- (Vanilla Type Camera) Behaves almost identical to the vanilla camera -- with one major difference.
 You can center the camera on the player by pressing the map button.
-The keybinding can be configured using the mod `Improved Input Config`.
+The keybinding can be configured using the mod [Improved Input Config](https://steamcommunity.com/sharedfiles/filedetails/?id=2944727862).
-I added a third camera that simply allows you switch between the first two camera types by pressing the map button.
-The keybinding can be configured using the mod `Improved Input Config`.
+- (Switch Type Camera) Allows you to switch between the other two camera types by pressing the map button.
+The keybinding can be configured using the mod [Improved Input Config](https://steamcommunity.com/sharedfiles/filedetails/?id=2944727862).

 ### Incompatibilities
 - The zoom camera option in the Slugcat Eyebrow Raise mod.